guifi/guifi-cxoln/CXOLN.en_US.md

 >A les resolucions s'hi pot presentar un recurs, o alternativament, acudir als Tribunals competents.

-The resolutions can be appealed or, alternatively, the issue can be submitted to the competent court.
+Resolutions can be appealed, or alternatively, they can be brought to competent Tribunals.

 >### 5. Jurisdicció